ibm-cloud-docs/log-analysis/devops/control_usage.md

 ## Controlling data by using exclusion rules
 {: #control_usage_rule}

-You can configure exclusion rules through the logging UI to stop logs from counting against your data usage quota and from being stored for search.
-For example, you might want to collect and forward all logs from a source to a LogDNA instance.
+You can configure exclusion rules through the logging web UI to stop logs from counting against your data usage quota and from being stored for search.
+For example, you might want to collect and forward all logs from a source to a logging instance.
 However, you might be interested in a subset of those logs such as error logs.

 Logs that are excluded do not count towards your data usage quota.
 Also, logs that match the exclusion rule are not archived.
 {: note}